-- I. Commutative algebra is a necessary and/or useful prerequisite for the study of other fields of mathematics in which we are interested. - II.
+I. Commutative algebra is a necessary and/or useful prerequisite for the study of other fields of mathematics in which we are interested.

+II.
 We find commutative algebra to be intrinsically interesting and we want to learn more.
 Perhaps we even wish to discover new results in this area.

 Most beginning students of commutative algebra can relate to the first reason: they need, or are told they need, to learn some commutative algebra for their study of other subjects.
 Indeed, commutative algebra has come to occupy a remarkably central role in modern pure mathematics, perhaps second only to category theory in its ubiquitousness, but in a different way.
 Category theory provides a common language and builds bridges between different areas of mathematics: it is something like a circulatory system.
-Commutative algebra provides core results that other results draw upon in a foundational way: it is something like a skeleton.
+Commutative algebra provides core results and structures that other results and structures draw upon are overlayed upon: it is something like a skeleton.

-The branch of mathematics which most of all draws upon commutative algebra for its structural integrity is algebraic geometry, the study of geometric properties of manifolds and singular spaces which arise as the loci of solutions to systems of polynomial equations.
-In fact there is a hard lesson here: in the 19th century algebraic geometry split off from complex function theory and differential geometry as its own discipline and then burgeoned dramatically at the turn of the century and the years thereafter.
+The branch of mathematics which most of all draws upon commutative algebra for its structural integrity is algebraic geometry, the study of geometric properties of manifolds and singular spaces which arise as solution sets to systems of polynomial equations.
+There is a hard lesson here: in the 19th century algebraic geometry split off from complex function theory and differential geometry as its own discipline and then burgeoned dramatically at the turn of the century and the years thereafter.
 But by 1920 or so the practitioners of the subject had found their way into territory in which "purely geometric" reasoning led to serious errors.
 In particular they had been making arguments about how algebraic varieties behave generically, but they lacked the technology to even give a precise meaning to the term.
-Thus the subject ultimately proved invertebrate and began to collapse under its own weight.
-Starting around 1930 there began a heroic shoring up process in which the foundations of the subject were recast with commutative algebraic methods at the core.
+Thus the subject eventually became invertebrate and began to collapse under its own weight.
+Then (starting in about 1930) came a heroic shoring up process in which the foundations of the subject were recast with commutative algebraic methods at the core.
 This was done several times over, in different ways, by Zariski, Weil, Serre and Grothendieck, among others.
 For the last 60 years it has been impossible to deeply study algebraic geometry without knowing commutative algebra - a lot of commutative algebra.
 (More than is contained in these notes!)